mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/eks/advanced/new/index.md

     See [Get Started with EKS](../../quick-start) for information on naming your cluster.

-1. Make sure your AWS credentials are up to date if using Static Credentials.
-Refresh the credentials using this command:

-    ```bash
-    dkp update bootstrap credentials aws
-    ```

 1. Inspect or edit the cluster objects:

     Use your favorite editor.